Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey: Abstract

 \section{Abstract}

 Neuromorphic computing mimics brain-inspired mechanisms through spiking neurons and energy-efficient processing, offering a pathway to efficient in-memory computing (IMC).
 However, these advancements raise critical security and privacy concerns.
 As the adoption of bio-inspired architectures and memristive devices increases, so does the urgency to assess the vulnerability of these emerging technologies to hardware and software attacks.
-Emerging architectures introduce new attack surfaces, particularly due to asynchronous, event-driven processing and stochastic device behavior.
-The integration of memristors into neuromorphic hardware and software implementations in spiking neural networks offers diverse possibilities for advanced computing architectures, including their role in security-aware applications.
-This survey systematically analyzes the security landscape of neuromorphic systems, covering attack methodologies, side-channel vulnerabilities, and countermeasures.
-We focus on both hardware and software concerns relevant to spiking neural networks (SNNs) and hardware primitives, such as Physical Unclonable Functions (PUFs) and True Random Number Generators (TRNGs) for cryptographic and secure computation applications.
-We approach this analysis from diverse perspectives, from attack methodologies to countermeasure strategies that integrate efficiency and protection in brain-inspired hardware.
-This review not only maps the current landscape of security threats but provides a foundation for developing secure and trustworthy neuromorphic architectures.
+Emerging neuromorphic computing architectures introduce new attack surfaces, particularly due to asynchronous, event-driven processing and stochastic device behavior.
+The integration of memristors into neuromorphic hardware and software implementations in spiking neural networks (SNNs) offers diverse possibilities for advanced computing architectures, including their role in security-aware applications.
+This survey systematically analyzes the security landscape of neuromorphic systems, covering side-channel and fault-injection attacks, hardware Trojans, adversarial and backdoor attacks, privacy attacks, and countermeasures.
+We also discuss security primitives enabled by neuromorphic and emerging-memory devices, including Physical Unclonable Functions (PUFs), True Random Number Generators (TRNGs), and secure in-memory or near-sensor computation.
+By mapping existing attacks, defenses, and security primitives in neuromorphic systems and examining their assumptions, validation methods, and implementation costs, the paper provides a basis for identifying practical limitations and developing secure and trustworthy neuromorphic architectures.

 \ccsdesc[500]{General and reference~Surveys and overviews} \ccsdesc[500]{Security and privacy~Hardware security implementation} \ccsdesc[300]{Computer systems organization~Neural networks} \ccsdesc[300]{Hardware~Emerging technologies}